 Maxwell Tabarrok, Overfitting In Academia:

 But our selection criteria do not match with what we want academics to do.
-The out of sample prediction ability of academics is worse than random and laymen.
-They know lots about research they've already been tested on, but are rarely better than random at guessing the results of experiments in their field that they haven’t seen before.
+The out-of-sample prediction ability of academics is worse than random and laymen.
+They know lots about research they’ve already been tested on, but are rarely better than random at guessing the results of experiments in their field that they haven’t seen before.
 Citations and academic rank do not increase the ability of economists to predict the outcome of economic experiments or political events.

 Hanania on Tetlock and the Taliban makes a point about the illusory nature of some expertise.